yokodev/chocolatin/README.md

 Simply use "provide" function.

-For example, you can export Chocolatin configuration to Karma.
+For example, you can export Chocolatin configuration to Karma like the Angular 2 demo.

 ### How i can add static assets in my project ?